-- Maintaining and strengthening family units
+- Maintain and strengthen family units

-- Preventing out-of-home placement
+- Prevent out-of-home placement

-- Circumventing crisis situations
+- Circumvent crisis situations

 On a pre-arranged basis, qualified care providers come to the home and care for the person with a disability while caregivers are away, or busy with other activities in or around the home.
 Services are available on an hourly or overnight basis, and may include community outings and activities with the family’s consent.
 Respite Care is available for anyone of any age who has been diagnosed with a developmental disability or delay.
 Respite Care is available in Anson, Harnett, Hoke, Lee, Montgomery, Moore, Randolph, and Richmond counties.

 In-Home Respite: Families and the individual with a disability are carefully matched with a trained care provider who will come to the home to provide short-term relief to the family caregivers.
 The Respite Coordinator first will visit the family and then introduce one or more care providers to the family and facilitate finding a good match.

 Community outings: Some families prefer that their family member with a disability be given more opportunity for community inclusion.
 Trained care providers will accompany the individual on outings such as shopping, movies, dining, etc. at the consumer’s request.